 Prerequisite(s): SAMC 110 or equivalent and upper level standing.
 SAMC 370 Aesthetics (3 sem. hrs.)
-An analysis of the aesthetic experience arising from a response to the visual arts, architecture, music, and literature.
-The nature of beauty, the development of taste, the question of objective standards of criticism, and the role of the artist's intention as a factor in a response to art.
+This course doesn't merely explore different questions about the nature, value, and meaning of beauty, artworks, and aesthetic experience; its primary goal is to assist students in developing lifestyles that embody the values, pleasures, and risks of moving through the God's creation with deep aesthetic attention coupled to an expansive imagination.
 NB: Not offered every year.
 See Department of Philosophy chair.
 Cross-listed: PHIL 370.